uken/fluent-plugin-elasticsearch/README.md

 ### resurrect_after

-You can set in the elasticsearch-transport how often dead connections from pool will be resurrected.
+You can set in the elasticsearch-transport how often dead connections from the elasticsearch-transport's pool will be resurrected.

 ```
 resurrect_after 5 # defaults to 60s